-64. The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised.
+64. The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, confirm that it has provided to potential investors (i) the information regarding the Mortgage Receivables pursuant to article 22(1) of the STS Regulation over the past 5 years, a draft of which was made available to such potential investors prior to the pricing of the Notes and

 Article 43.3(b): requirements under 22.1 must be met "as of the time of notification".
+Yes

+Verified?
+103

+DCC Commont